screenygeek/Clipping-GeoTiff-with-Shapefile/README.md

 # Introduction
 ## Problem Statement
-Clipping GeoTiff data file using polygons defined in the shapefile such that it produces a separate output for each polygon GeoTiff data used as an example: 50m Natural Earth | (`https://www.naturalearthdata.com/downloads/50m-raster-data/50m-natural-earth-2/`)
+Clipping GeoTiff data file using polygons defined in the shapefile such that it produces a separate output for each polygon.
+GeoTiff data used as an example: 50m Natural Earth | (`https://www.naturalearthdata.com/downloads/50m-raster-data/50m-natural-earth-2/`)

 ## Dependencies